TheIconfactory/Tapestry/Documentation/API.md

 #### attachments: Array of MediaAttachment and LinkAttachment

 Media and link attachments for the content.
-See below.
+See `MediaAttachment` and `LinkAttachment` below.

 > **Note:** If the `provides_attachments` configuration parameter is not set or false, attachments will be generated automatically using the elements of the `body` HTML.
-Inline images and videos will result in media attachments, and the first link in the first paragraph will be checked as a link attachment.
+If no other media attachments in the item have been set, inline images and videos will be used to create media attachments automatically.
+Additionally, the first link in the first paragraph will be checked for a link attachment.
+See the section on HTML Content for more information.

 #### shortcodes: Dictionary